 A hearty lunch serving at Kitchen Narita will set you back anywhere between ¥700 - ¥1,000.
 The restaurant is open from 11:00 – 14:00 daily, and closed on Sunday as well as public holidays.
 Kitchen Narita comfortably seats 30 people, and no reservation is required.

 Locally sourced and deliciously prepared, this cafe can do no wrong

-A short walk from Akazora apartments in the heart of Hirafu village lies one of our favourite lunch and coffee spots, Green Farm Cafe.
+In the heart of Hirafu village lies one of our favourite lunch and coffee spots, Green Farm Cafe.
 Grab a seat on their outdoor deck in the summer, and bask in the glorious Niseko sunshine.
 Green Farm Cafe’s ethos is simple; food farm to fork.
 Enjoy Hokkaido’s freshest produce, and small batch coffee roasted locally, all served to you with a smile.

 With a variety of classic favourites on the menu, such as burgers, pasta and home made pies, Green Farm Cafe have something to tempt everyone.
 Be sure to keep your out for their ever-changing daily specials as well.
 A perfect option for when you’re looking for a meal on the go, or are in need of

 Great value and stellar quality, you’ll quickly understand why it’s a favourite with Niseko’s locals